robertclariso/robertclariso.github.io/html/en/about.md

 Between 2000 and 2002, I worked as a researcher at UPC in a project funded by the [Cadence Design Systems](https://www.cadence.com/).
 In 2011, I worked in a 3-month research internship at Cadence Berkeley Labs (Berkeley, California).
 Between 2002 and 2005, I continued my research with a predoctoral FPU grant from the Spanish Ministry of Science.

 In 2005 I joined Universitat Oberta de Catalunya.
 Since then, I have also collaborated as a part-time associate professor at [Universitat Politècnica de Catalunya (UPC-BarcelonaTech)](https://www.upc.edu) (2006) and [Universitat Autònoma de Barcelona (UAB)](https://www.uab.edu) (2006-2011).

-You can find additional information in my [full CV (PDF)](/docs/rclariso-research-cv.pdf).